Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

 The Record of Decision (ROD) for the final remedy at the PGA site was signed by the EPA Regional Administrator on September 26, 1989.
 To date, five 'Explanation of Significant Differences' (ESDs) have been executed to modify or clarify the final remedy.
 Two Consent Decrees prescribing tasks to complete the remedy at the southern portion of the Site were signed by EPA and the Goodyear Tire & Rubber Co. in May 1988 and May 1991.
 A Consent Decree for 15 tasks designed to complete the remedy at the northern portion of the Site was signed by EPA and Crane Co. in June of 2006.
-EPA is proposing an improvement to the remedy for the northern portion of the site in February 2014.
+EPA proposed an improvement to the remedy for the northern portion of the site in February 2014.
+Work with in-situ treatment of contamination in the Main Dry Wells Source Area began in 2015 and is ongoing.

 Initial Actions: In the southern portion of the site, the former chromium sludge drying bed has been cleaned up by using on-site solidification technology.
 Construction of the remedy was completed in early 1993.
 Solidifying the sludge bed has prevented migration of chromium into the groundwater and chromium dust particles into the air.

-The remedial action selected for the northern half of the site is similar to that chosen for the south and includes a Subunit A groundwater remedy, a Subunit C groundwater remedy, and a soil remedy.
-The groundwater remedy consists of a network of groundwater extraction and groundwater injection wells.
-A total of 10 groundwater extraction wells pump approximately 2200 gallons per minute to contain and restore the contaminated aquifer.
-The extracted water is treated at four ground water treatment facilities.
-One of the four facilities uses air stripping to remove VOCs and the treated water is either re-injected into Subunit A at the former Unidynamics facility or used for irrigation.
-The other three facilities utilize Liquid-phase Granulated Activated Carbon (GAC) to remove the VOCs and the treated water is either re-injected, discharged to the Roosevelt Irrigation District (RID) canal for use as irrigation water, utilized in construction to suppress dust or is delivered to one of the local golf courses for turf irrigation.
+The remedial action selected for the northern half (PGAN) of the site is similar to that chosen for the south (PGAS) and includes a Subunit A groundwater remedy, a Subunit C groundwater remedy, and a soil remedy.
+The groundwater remedy consists of a network of fifteen groundwater extraction wells (11 in Subunit A, 1 in Subunit B, 3 in Subunit C) and fifteen groundwater injection wells designed to contain the plume and restore the contaminated aquifer.
+The extracted water is treated at five ground water treatment facilities.
+One of the five facilities uses air stripping to remove VOCs and the treated water is either re-injected into Subunit A at the former Unidynamics facility or used for irrigation.
+The other four facilities utilize Liquid-phase Granulated Activated Carbon (GAC) to remove the VOCs and the treated water is either re-injected, discharged to the Roosevelt Irrigation District (RID) canal for use as irrigation water, utilized in construction to suppress dust or is delivered to one of the local golf courses for turf irrigation.
 In 2008, two additional systems were added for treatment of groundwater in the Northeast Section of the plume.
 This water is being used for irrigation, or being re-injected back into the aquifer.
+In 2011, an additional treatment system was added for treatment of groundwater in the Northwest Section of the plume and that water is being re-injected back into the aquifer.

-The soil remedy consists of a SVE system with thermal oxidation and wet scrubbing air emission controls in the source area at Unidynamics.
+The soil remedy consists of a SVE system with air emission controls in the source area at Unidynamics.
 The ROD identifies the source area, or “target area,” as that area where VOCs were detected in soil samples and the area where soil gas samples exhibited VOCs greater than 1 microgram per liter.
 The ROD provides that this area may be expanded or reduced, as necessary, to include removal of 99 percent of the contaminants.
 In addition, the ROD states that excavation and treatment may be required to remove residual contamination where soil vapor extraction is not effective.
 The SVE treatment system for the PGA-North area was in operation from 1994-October 1998 on a periodic basis.
 In October 1998, the SVE system was turned off to evaluate the need for continued soil vapor extraction at PGA North.
+The SVE system was restarted in 2004 and has removed more than 2100 pounds of TCE through June 2016.

 Following issuance of a final ROD in 1989, EPA, the state of Arizona, and Goodyear Tire signed a consent decree for remediation of PGA-South in 1991.
 Goodyear Tire, as the leading potentially responsible party (PRP), has complied with all required cleanup actions including: (1) cleanup of metal contaminated soils, (2) cleanup of VOC contaminated soils, and (3) cleanup of contaminated groundwater in both upper and lower portions of the aquifer.
 Action (1) is complete and actions (2) and (3) are in the Operations and maintenance (O&M) phase.
-Soil Vapor Extraction has been very successful for the cleanup of VOC contaminated soils and has removed approximately 2,300 pounds of VOCs.
+Soil Vapor Extraction has been very successful for the cleanup of VOC contaminated soils and has removed approximately 2,524 pounds of VOCs.
 Goodyear Tire asked EPA and the State of Arizona to approve the closure of the third and final SVE remedy in 2003.
 This became the first successful total closeout of VOC contaminated soil cleanup at an Arizona Superfund site.
-In 1995, EPA transferred administrative lead of PGA-South to Arizona Department of Environmental Quality (ADEQ) staff.
+In 2014 - 2016, optimization of the groundwater treatment system at PGAS is underway.

 Approximately 4,000 cubic yards of chromium contaminated soils have been removed to date.